benjaminhkaiser/personal_site/content/authors/admin/_index.md

 # - Visitors
 ---

-I'm a 3rd-year PhD candidate in Computer Science at Princeton University advised by [Jonathan Mayer](https://www.jonathanmayer.org) in the [Center for Information Technology Policy.](https://citp.princeton.edu/)
+I'm a PhD candidate in Computer Science at Princeton University, advised by [Jonathan Mayer](https://www.jonathanmayer.org) in the [Center for Information Technology Policy](https://citp.princeton.edu/).
+I also work as a Scientific Researcher at [DuckDuckGo.](https://duckduckgo.com/)

-My background is in security and privacy, and my current work is on measuring and responding to online disinformation.
+I've spent ten years conducting security and technology policy research across academia, industry, and an FFRDC.
+My publications are listed below, and my current projects include a large-scale field study of disinformation interventions and a qualitative usability evaluation of a novel research platform.

-I love to teach and mentor.
+Outside of research, I love to teach and mentor.
 I’ve taught computing and security basics to students of all ages through [CodeCreative,](https://www.codecreative-ll.org/) [LLCipher,](https://www.ll.mit.edu/outreach/llcipher) and [RPISEC,](https://rpis.ec/) among other groups.
 At Princeton, I TA'd [COS 448](https://www.cs.princeton.edu/courses/archive/spring20/cos448/) and [COS 217.](https://www.cs.princeton.edu/courses/archive/spring20/cos217/)

-In my spare time, I like to read science fiction, play tennis, and make craft cocktails.
+In my spare time, I like to bike, play tennis, read science fiction, and make craft cocktails.